FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 When a confederation member receives an FC-BGP UPDATE message from a peer within the confederation and propagates it to a peer outside the confederation, it needs to remove all of the FC segments added by confederation members when it removes all path segments of the AS_PATH with the type of AS_CONFED_SEQUENCE or AS_CONFED_SET.
 To do this, the confederation members propagated the route outside the confederation the following:

 1. Starting with the most recently added FC segment, remove FC segments whose Flags-CS bit is 1.
-Stop this process once an FC segment that has its Confed_Segment flags set to 0 is reached.
+Stop this process once an FC segment that has its Confed_Segment flag set to 0 is reached.
 2. Add an FC segment containing, in the CASN field, the AS Confederation Identifier (the public AS number of the confederation).
 Note that all fields other than the CASN field are populated.

 Finally, as discussed above, an AS confederation MAY optionally decide that its members will not verify digital signatures added by members.
 In such a confederation, when an FC-BGP speaker runs the algorithm in {{validation-steps}}, the FC-BGP speaker, during the process of signature verifications, first checks whether the Confed_Segment flag in an FC segment is set to 1.
 If the flag is set to 1, the FC-BGP speaker skips the verification for the corresponding signature and immediately moves on to the next FC segment.
 It is an error when an FC-BGP speaker receives, from a neighbor who is not in the same AS confederation, an FC-BGP UPDATE message containing a Confed_Segment flag set to 1.

 # Processing a Received FC-BGP UPDATE Message